 Technology HD Flexo imaging plate technology

 Why Though not commercially available at Drupa, Esko’s next-generation HD Flexo plate imaging technology is a nailed-on must-see in PrintWeek’s book if you are a flexible packaging printer.
 The technology builds on Esko’s existing Inline UV2 exposure unit, which was launched last September to allow flexo printers to switch between round-loop or flat-top dots from one place to the next, depending on the job requirements.
 According to Esko, it will demonstrate the capability to image both round-top and flat-top dots on a single plate, thereby giving the best of both worlds in terms of smooth highlight and gravure-like solid printing.
-On-stand will be printed samples and imaged plates to pass a critical eye over.
+On-stand will be printed samples and wow look it imaged plates to pass a critical eye over.

 Stand A25-1 and A25-3